Skip to main content

 Helpful tips:

-- On pitching an oral story.
-Our theme for the challenge is change: What changed for you during DukeEngage?
-(It’s not necessary to have your story fully fleshed out – submit a 200-word idea, and if your idea is selected, our celeb storytelling coach will work with you to develop it.)
+• On pitching an oral story.
+Our theme for the challenge is hope: Has something about your DukeEngage experience sparked new hope for the future?
+(It’s not necessary to have your story fully fleshed out – submit a 200-word idea, sign up for a workshop if you can, and our celeb storytelling coaches will work with you to develop it.)

-- On how to curate an amazing photo essay (Up to 10 photos, in PowerPoint.
-Use the Notes field to include a caption for each photo.
-Captions should include the location, what is happening in the photo, and names and roles of identifiable people, as well as a one-paragraph reflection from you.)
+• On how to curate an amazing photo essay (Up to 10 photos, in PowerPoint.
+Use the Notes field to include 2-3 sentences summarizing your insights and reflections on the photo, and if possible, record a voice-over of you reading these reflections.
+Also in the Notes field, state the location, what is happening in the photo, and names and roles of identifiable people.)

 Questions? dukeengage@duke.edu